 If You Have Been Affected

 If you have given birth to a child with birth defects as a result of being exposed to harmful toxins or chemicals at work, you may be able to seek compensation for damages including medical expenses, hospitalization, cost of surgeries, ongoing treatment, therapy and past and future pain and suffering.
-Contact an experienced Orange County birth defect lawyer to obtain more information about pursuing your legal rights.
+Contact an experienced Orange County pregnancy medical malpractice lawyer to obtain more information about pursuing your legal rights.